The James M. and Cathleen D. Stone PhD Scholars

-Students are encouraged to submit their application via email.
-The application form and recommendation form are writable PDF forms that may be downloaded, completed, and then saved for submission as email attachments.
-Applicants are urged to save the documents to their computer before beginning any edits and then to test the save process before completing the application form in its entirety.
-(Mac-users: See additional troubleshooting notes below).
+The application form and recommendation waiver are writable PDF forms.
+Applicants are urged to save the documents to their computer before beginning any edits and to test the save process before completing the application form in its entirety.

-The completed application for electronic submission will thus consist of the following six items, with items 1-4 collated in a single PDF document and sent to email@example.com.
-(The two recommendation waiver forms can be sent as separate attachments to the same address).
+The student portion of the application will consist of the following six items, with items 1-4 collated in a single PDF document (file name: yourlastname.pdf) to be submitted by email to email@example.com.
+The two recommendation waiver forms should be sent as separate attachments to the same address.

 - Recommendation #1 waiver form

-- Two recommendation letters (to be submitted directly by faculty members).
+PLUS two recommendation letters - (To be submitted directly by faculty member)

-Applicants should highlight for their recommenders that email submission is encouraged, and that those writing on behalf of multiple students may opt to submit a single letter that briefly evaluates each student in turn.
-The program aims to select approximately 8-12 fellows.
-Please see the brochure for details about the fellowship awards.
+Applicants should highlight for their recommenders that email submission is encouraged, and that those writing on behalf of multiple students may submit a single letter that briefly evaluates each student in turn.
+See waiver form for details.